nicoddemus/qt-async-threads/docs/tutorial.rst

 to easily change our existing code to use threads, without the need for a major refactoring.

 First we need an instance of a ``QtAsyncRunner`` class.
-It is strongly suggested create this *once* in the application and pass it to the objects that need it, however it is possible to let each widget/panel create their own instance.
+It is strongly suggested create this *once* in the application startup and pass it to the objects that need it, however it is possible to let each widget/panel create their own instance.

 Here we will receive the runner as part of the constructor: